 Taylor Witherow was primarily raised in Spring Hill, FL and moved to Tallahassee, FL to attend college.
 Taylor received her Bachelor’s degree in Family and Child Sciences from Florida State University.
 She currently serves as the Circuit 2 Adoption Specialist with Children’s Home Society.
 Taylor previously worked as a Dependency Case Manager to help reunify children and their families.
 Taylor loves her position as the Adoption Specialist because she enjoys helping find families for children who do not have an identified adoptive family.
 Taylor believes that there is a perfect family out there for every child, and she is thankful for the Heart Gallery Big Bend for helping us find forever homes for children in our care.

 Donna Whittle is a native of Tallahassee, FL.
 Donna professionally holds a Bachelor of Science Degree in Management and has worked for the State of Florida since September 2008.
 She is a certified traditional foster parent for the State of Florida Department of Children and Families, which began November 2017.
-Donna and her husband have welcomed eight children into their home, ranging in age from an infant to teenagers, over the past four years.
-Donna stated, “All the children that we have fostered will always have a piece of my heart.
+Donna has welcomed nine children into her home, ranging in age from an infant to teenagers, over the past five years.
+Donna stated, “All the children that I have fostered will always have a piece of my heart.
 Each child that has left my home are forevermore my godchildren.”
 Donna’s passion is advocating and caring for children.
-In November 2019, Donna and her husband adopted three sibling brothers that were their past foster children.
-Donna stated, “Our boys are a true blessing.
+In November 2019, Donna adopted three sibling brothers that were her past foster children.
+Donna stated, “My boys are a true blessing.
 I am so grateful that I get to be their mother.”
 Donna began volunteering for the Heart Gallery Big Bend in June 2021.
-She has taken on the role of social media coordinator.
+She has taken on the role of social media coordinator, became a board member in October 2021, January 2022 became the Vice President, and May 2023 stepped down to become the Secretary, and December 2023 stepped down to become local volunteer.
 Donna studied website design for three years and participated in yearbook design all four years of high school.
 She enjoys updating and designing for the Heart Gallery Big Bend website and social media platforms.
 She is confident that expanding our platform to promote and advocate for children, will increase their chances of getting adopted.
 She believes every child should have a loving, caring, supportive family.
 By volunteering, she hopes that she can make a difference by helping children find their forever homes.